Busca, Piedmont

 Busca is a comune (municipality) in the Province of Cuneo in the Italian region of Piedmont.
 It is located about 60 km southwest of Turin and about 15 km northwest of Cuneo.

 Busca borders the following municipalities: Brossasco, Caraglio, Costigliole Saluzzo, Cuneo, Dronero, Melle, Saluzzo, Roccabruna, Rossana, Tarantasca, Venasca, Villafalletto and Villar San Costanzo.

 History

-The municipality of Busca at the beginning of 2019 absorbed the neighbouring comune of Valmala, thus enforcing the results of a referendum held in the summer of 2018.
+A cholera outbreak occurred in the town in the summer of 1884.
+In early 2019 and as a result of a referendum held in summer 2018, the municipality of Busca merged with the neighbouring comune of Valmala.

+The town is home to the Castle Roccolo.

 Twin cities

 Twin cities of Busca include the following: